- Regarding Goal 10

 Sports and Cultural Facilities

-This complex contains a range of high-level sports facilities, and includes an integrated set of stadiums, sports arenas, and services dedicated to the university's faculty members, students, and employees.
+This complex houses a range of high-level sports facilities, featuring a comprehensive collection of fields, courts, and services dedicated to university affiliates, including faculty, students, and staff.
 These facilities include:

 Hall Services Building

-Social building with social living rooms and cafeterias
+Social building equipped with social lounges and cafeterias

-The total area of this complex is about 89,800 square meters, with a total cost of SAR 89 million.
+The total area of this complex is approximately 89,800 square meters, and its total cost was 89 million Saudi riyals.

-The complex was built according to the latest designs and is well-equipped to serve faculty members, students, and all university affiliates and visitors.
+The complex has been built according to the latest designs and is well-equipped to serve faculty, students, all university affiliates, and visitors.

-The university also has many well-equipped halls for conferences, meetings and celebrations, which are distributed on the main university building and its branches.
+The university also has many well-equipped halls for conferences, meetings, and celebrations, which are distributed across the main university building and its branches.

-The courtyard of the university's main building has also been prepared for major events and meetings such as graduation ceremonies and public conferences.
+The main university building's courtyard has also been equipped to host major events and gatherings such as graduation ceremonies and public conferences.

 Medical care

-Medical care is a student's right.
-Therefore, the university offers Free medical care to its students through its medical clinics at the University City in Al Mulaydah.
+Medical care is a student right.
+Therefore, the university offers Free medical care for its students through its medical clinics at the university city in Al-Mullaidah.
 These clinics include:

 General clinics